mojaloop/on-premises-deployment/docs/kairos-pxeboot-hyperv.md

                K3S_TOKEN: ""
            ```

-    7. Run the Kairos AuroraBoot server as a docker container:
+    7. Run the Kairos AuroraBoot server as a docker container (_Paste the path to your config.yaml file in the specified place below_)
-        1. Run: `sudo docker run -v /home/bushj/config.yaml:/config.yaml --rm -ti --net host quay.io/kairos/auroraboot:v0.2.4 --set container_image=quay.io/kairos/kairos-alpine-ubuntu:v2.0.3-k3sv1.21.14-k3s1 --cloud-config=/config.yaml`
+        1. Run: `sudo docker run -v {{ INSERT FULL PATH TO config.yaml FILE HERE }}config.yaml:/config.yaml --rm -ti --net host quay.io/kairos/auroraboot:v0.2.4 --set container_image=quay.io/kairos/kairos-alpine-ubuntu:v2.0.3-k3sv1.21.14-k3s1 --cloud-config=/config.yaml`
     8. Wait for the required images to download and the kairos ISO to be built and served by AuroraBoot:
         1. When you see the following output on the console you will know that AuroraBoot is ready to serve PXE boot requests: